coyotespike/voyager-dev/README.md

 You can get the latter two by creating the GOOGLE_API_KEY in the [Google Cloud credential console](https://console.cloud.google.com/apis/credentials) and a GOOGLE_CSE_ID using the [Programmable Search Engine](https://programmablesearchengine.google.com/controlpanel/create).
 Examine the output carefully the first time you run it, Google may return a detailed error telling you how to fix it.

+Finally, install and run redis (for the memory store) with `brew install redis` and `brew services start redis`.
+(You can also use `redis-server` if you don't want it to run in the background.)

 After that, you can simply type `voyager_dev` anywhere on the command line.

 ## Contributions and Issues